-This Learner Privacy Notice sets out what personal data we, The TTE Technical Training Group (TTE), hold about you and how we collect and use it, both whilst you are working for us and after you have left.
+This Learner Privacy Notice sets out what personal data we, TTE Technical (UK), hold about you and how we collect and use it, both whilst you are working for us and after you have left.
 It applies to current and former learners.

 We are required by data protection law to give you the information in this Privacy Notice.
 It is important that you read the Privacy Notice carefully, together with any other information that we might give you from time to time about how we collect and use your personal data.
 You should also read our Data Protection Policy which explains our obligations in relation to personal data and how we keep it secure, as well as what we expect from you when you are handling personal data in the course of your training.